The Ultimate Guide To Proper Squat Form

 - Check your posture.
 While some degree of lean is inevitable during a squat, the goal is to keep your spine straight, regardless of its angle, and to minimize the natural forward pitch that occurs.
 By keeping your weight distributed farther back in your heels and focusing your eyes at the wall and not down, you can help prevent that whole bent-over thing.

 - When you reach your lowest point, smoothly rise to standing.
 Let your arms drop naturally to your sides and return to a neutral erect position.
 People often make the mistake of either dropping too fast, or rising too rapidly.
-While there are some more advanced versions that use explosive power in the squat, the basic version is smooth both ways to avoid injury.
+Although there are some more advanced versions that use explosive power in the squat, the basic version is smooth both ways to avoid injury.

 If you’re itching for variety, check out these slightly more advanced squat techniques: